parallelvirtualcluster/docs/docs/architecture/georedundancy.md

 To combat this, georedundant nodes should be as close as possible, ideally within 20-30km of each other at a maximum.
 Thus, a ring *within* a city would work well; a ring *between* cities would likely hamper performance significantly.

+## Overall Conclusion: Avoid Single-Cluster Georedundancy

+It is the opinion of the author that the caveats of single-cluster georedundancy outweigh the benefits in almost every case.
+The only situation for which multi-site georedundancy provides a notable benefit is in ensuring that copies of data are stored online at multiple locations, but this can also be achieved at higher layers as well.
+Thus, we strongly recommend against this solution for most use-cases.

 ## Multi-Cluster Georedundancy

 Starting with PVC version 0.9.103, PVC now supports online VM snapshot transfers between clusters.
 This can help enable a second georedundancy mode, leveraging a full cluster in two sites, between which important VMs replicate.
 In addition, this design can be used with higher-layer abstractions like service-level redundancy to ensure the optimal operation of services even if an entire cluster becomes unavailable.
 Service-level redundancy between two clusters is not addressed here.